ChristianVillalba/react_complete_guide/01-starting-project/README.md

   * From parent to child (Pass state data via props)
   * From child to parent (Lifting the state up)
   * We can not skip intermediate components
 * Difference: Controlled & Uncotrolled Components
- * Difference: Statefull & Stateless Components
+* Difference: Stateful & Stateless Components
+* Rendering a List of Data
+  * Using Stateful List
+  * "Keys"

 ---
 ---